 3. Click Confirm to add the link.

-4. Finish by clicking Complete.
+4. Finish by clicking Done.

 When Dimension is selected, two additional fields become required: